Susana Mendoza: Bill backlog and credit upgrades

+Debt Transparency Act

-In her inaugural year, Mendoza spearheaded the Debt Transparency Act, which mandates monthly debt reports from state agencies.
+In her inaugural year, Mendoza spearheaded the Debt Transparency Act, which requires all state agencies to file monthly reports detailing outstanding bills, their age, and any accrued late-payment interest penalties.
 Despite being vetoed by the governor, the legislation passed after receiving unanimous support in the House of Representatives and a substantial majority in the State Senate.

+Truth-in-Hiring and Vendor Payment Program Transparency Acts

 During her second year, Mendoza supported three further transparency measures.
-These included the Truth-in-Hiring Act, which mandates that governors list all employees on their payroll; the Truth in Budgeting Act, which requires governors to account for Late Payment Interest Penalties in their budget proposals; and the Vendor Payment Program Transparency Act, which obliges lenders to state vendors to disclose their ownership and funding sources.
+These included the Truth-in-Hiring Act, which mandates that governors list all employees on their payroll instead of "off-shoring" them in other agency budgets; the Truth in Budgeting Act, which requires governors to account for Late Payment Interest Penalties in their budget proposals; and the Vendor Payment Program Transparency Act, which obliges lenders to state vendors to disclose their ownership and funding sources.
+The Comptroller's office now publishes a monthly report showing how much money has been lent and repaid under the program.

+COVID Portal and curbing collections

+In 2020, editorials in major state newspapers cited the transparency portal she developed as Comptroller, which tracked how Illinois spent every penny of federal COVID-19 relief money, and urged their own states to follow her example.

+In 2020, Mendoza also announced that her office would stop withholding state payments from motorists who failed to pay red-light camera tickets.
+In 2021, she announced that her office would stop enforcing certain fines against low-income residents during the COVID-19 pandemic, including ending the withholding of unpaid fines from state income tax refunds for families eligible for the Earned Income Tax Credit, about $15 million annually.

+Re-election

 Mendoza was re-elected to a full term as comptroller in 2018, securing nearly 60% of the vote against Republican nominee Darlene Senger.
-In 2020, editorials in major state newspapers cited the transparency portal she developed as Comptroller, which tracked how Illinois spent every penny of federal COVID-19 relief money, and urged their own states to follow her example.
+In 2022, she was re-elected with 57% of the vote against Republican Shannon Teresi and was the top vote-getter in Illinois, ahead of Senator Tammy Duckworth and Governor J.B.
+Pritzker.

 On July 16, 2025, Mendoza announced that she would not seek re-election in 2026.

+2027 Chicago mayoral election

+On June 3, 2026, Mendoza announced her second candidacy for mayor of Chicago in the 2027 mayoral election, challenging incumbent Mayor Brandon Johnson.
+She launched her campaign at an event in Little Village after releasing a video promoting the message that "progress is greater than promises."
+In the announcement, Mendoza said Chicago should "work better for the people who built it" and argued that many residents felt abandoned by City Hall, citing rising rents, higher fees, and property taxes as key affordability concerns.
+Mendoza's campaign was noted for her stance on crime, with The New York Times writing that she was running "to the right" of Johnson’s agenda.